Do you want to get your teaching certification in Michigan?

 - It is accredited by the Higher Learning Commission and also by a regional agency recognized by the U.S. Department of Education.
 Additionally, it is approved by the Michigan Department of Education.

 Teaching is one of the most rewarding careers you could have.
-If you still have questions about what it takes to get your Michigan teaching certification through Concordia University, you can book a call with one of our Inquiry Support Specialists or reach out to Program Director Dr. Sara Clemm von Hohenberg at email@example.com.
-They are prepared to answer your questions and help connect you with the information you need.
+If you still have questions about what it takes to get your Michigan teaching certification through Concordia University, you can visit us here or reach out to Program Director Dr. Sara Clemm von Hohenberg at email@example.com.
+We are prepared to answer your questions and help connect you with the information you need.

 — Vanessa Lane is the Content Marketing Lead at Concordia University and can be reached at firstname.lastname@example.org.
 When she's not at work, she can be found playing with her kids or watching NBA basketball with her husband.